SvenTiigi/WhatsNewKit/README.md

                         // Specify in which way the presented WhatsNew Versions are stored.
                         // In default the `UserDefaultsWhatsNewVersionStore` is used.
                         versionStore: UserDefaultsWhatsNewVersionStore(),
-                        // Pass a `WhatsNewCollectionProvider`
-                        // Alternatively you can pass an array of WhatsNew instances.
+                        // Pass a `WhatsNewCollectionProvider` or an array of WhatsNew instances
-                        whatsNew: self
+                        whatsNewCollection: self
                     )
                 )
         }